 7. It might get even worse next year

 In May 2016 the Sentencing Council closed their consultation process for the revised guideline on Reduction in Sentence for a Guilty Plea.
 The intent of the new guideline is to encourage individual criminals who know they have committed a crime to admit guilt earlier in the process to save public time and money and to reduce the impact on victims.

 Currently, an organisation facing a health and safety charge can gain a reduction of up to a third if the guilty plea is entered at the “first reasonable opportunity”.
 The flexibility in determining what is “reasonable” will be removed if the new guideline is implemented, and the full reduction will not be applied unless a guilty plea is entered at the first point at which the charge is put to the offender in court.
 However, it is often only at this point that an organisation understands the offence, and hence will need time to investigate the circumstances before offering a plea and presenting any mitigating circumstances.

 The maximum reduction for a later plea will be reduced from 25% to 20%, and in some circumstances could reduce to zero.
 The impact of this could be to increase fines by a further 50% - in the case above, Scottish Power would have paid £2.5 million instead of £1.75 without the reduction for an early plea – the new guideline could cost large organisations several hundred thousand pounds.

-To find out more information as to how Effective Software can assist you in the prevention of breaching the new guidelines, Request A Demo from one of our product specialists.
+To find out more information as to how Engage EHS can assist you in the prevention of breaching the new guidelines, Request A Demo from one of our product specialists.
 They will discuss your health and safety sore points in detail and tailor a solution for you.
 If you’re not ready for a demo, why not check out out our short 15 minute "The CEO's Health & Safety Headache" clip that focuses on the the common headaches and duty of care every CEO and senior management faces when tackling the issue of health and safety.